faq

 If you were a student in my class, will I write you a letter of recommendation?

-I am happy to write letters for students in my classes only if I am confident I can write a strong letter that will help your application.
+I will agree to write letters for students in my classes only if I am confident I can write a strong letter that will help your application.
 This is because a short, thin, or lukewarm letter is more likely to hurt your chances of admission into a program than help them.
+In general, if you did not actively participate in class or work with me outside of class in some manner (e.g., as a TA or participating in research), I would recommend that you ask someone else who knows you better and can speak to your qualities.
+In other words, I should have some sense of your skills, work ethic, and personality that goes beyond just the grade you received in my class.

-• You have taken and fully completed a class with me
+• You have fully completed a class with me

 • You did well in my class

-• You gave me at least two weeks advance notice, and preferably more
+• You give me at least two weeks advance notice, and preferably more

 • You will waive your right to read your letter